 Video Source: youtube.com/Kia America

-On May 4, Kia said it opened factory orders for the EV6 after a successful European reservation phase.
+On May 4, 2021, Kia said it opened factory orders for the EV6 after a successful European reservation phase.
 In Europe, Kia has received more than 7,300 pre-orders.
 More than 26,000 people in the Old Continent have shown interest in the EV6.
+The EV6 is a part of the vehicle line-up of many EU countries, including the Kia Norway website, which says that the new EV will arrive in showrooms in Q4 2021.
+EV6 prices in Norway start at NOK 419,900 (USD 48,807)

 |Aspect||Kia EV6 Specification||Kia EV6 GT-line Specification||Kia EV6 GT Specification|